Health Studies

 Students are not permitted to register in courses for which they have not completed the prerequisites indicated in the Calendar.
 Students may only enter a course for which they lack the prerequisites by obtaining the permission of the instructor prior to registration.
 Ineligible students will be removed from courses.

-Special Topic Courses:
+Special Topic and Advanced Topic Courses:

 Themes for special topic courses will vary year to year.
 For more information, please visit the Department of Health and Society website.